oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/transition-forms.md

                         type: 'success'
                     - '@redirect': {route: 'oro_sale_quote_index'}
 ```
-Here, above, workflow configured which creates a new Quote from the start and perform updates for it circularly in
+Here, above, workflow configured which creates a new Quote from the start on Customer User page and perform updates for
-each transition, because it brings us back to the same step.
+the Quote it circularly in each transition, because it brings us back to the same step.

 Now lets look at configuration specific moments.
 To use your custom form type that replaces default transition form you must set the type in `form_type` option of `form_options` node.